zqx1392/hello-world/README.md

 buy shoes and bag?

-check health and check ear wax - param 9 or camilian

 advert webpage

 Plan for ege
 - Finish tsukiyori 2.2 quick, and chill with yozora
-- Pick one (short) Nuki for listening practice?
 - Watch Jdrama or Ghibli? before life crashed by 10

 new webpage